paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-049-authorizations.md

 <a id="section-4904"></a>
 ## § 4904.
 Authorized levels of military strength and training
-**(a) Active Duty Strength.—** The Coast Guard is authorized an end-of-year strength for active duty personnel of 44,500 for each of fiscal years 2020 and 2021.
+**(a) Active Duty Strength.—** The Coast Guard is authorized an end-of-year strength for active duty personnel of 44,500 for each of fiscal years 2022 and 2023.

-**(b) Military Training Student Loads.—** The Coast Guard is authorized average military training student loads for each of fiscal years 2020 and 2021 as follows:
+**(b) Military Training Student Loads.—** The Coast Guard is authorized average military training student loads for each of fiscal years 2022 and 2023 as follows:

 (1) For recruit and special training, 2,500 student years.

 (2) For flight training, 165 student years.

-(3) For professional training in military and civilian institutions, 350 student years.
+(3) For professional training in military and civilian institutions, 385 student years.

 (4) For officer acquisition, 1,200 student years.

 ### Statutory Notes

 #### Amendments
+2022—Subsec. (a).
+Pub.
+L. 117–263, § 11102(1), substituted “fiscal years 2022 and 2023” for “fiscal years 2020 and 2021”.

+Subsec. (b).
+Pub.
+L. 117–263, § 11102(2), substituted “fiscal years 2022 and 2023” for “fiscal years 2020 and 2021”.

+Subsec. (b)(3).
+Pub.
+L. 117–263, § 11413(c), substituted “385” for “350”.

 2021—Subsec. (a).
 Pub.
 L. 116–283, § 8102(1), substituted “44,500 for each of fiscal years 2020 and 2021” for “43,000 for fiscal year 2018 and 44,500 for fiscal year 2019”.

 Subsec. (b).
 Pub.
 L. 116–283, § 8102(2), substituted “fiscal years 2020 and 2021” for “fiscal years 2018 and 2019” in introductory provisions.